wsbctechnicalblog/wsbctechnicalblog.github.io/content/engineering-practices-fishbowl-dev-cop.md

 Communities of Practice (CoPs) are groups of professionals united by a shared interest in a technical or business domain.
 They collaborate to exchange knowledge, refine their skills, and push the boundaries of their field.
 This concept, outlined by Etienne Wenger in Communities of Practice: Learning, Meaning, and Identity, emphasizes learning through collaboration and shared experiences.

-For more, see: Communities of Practice - Scaled Agile Framework.
+For more, see: Communities of Practice - Scaled Agile Framework and https://wsbctechnicalblog.github.io/ceremony-community-of-practice.html.

 # What is a Fishbowl?